xpecon00/digital_electronics_2/lab1-blink_arduino/test/README.md

-# Lab 1: Petra Slotová
+# Lab 1: David Pěčonka
 ### Morse code

 1. Listing of C code which repeats one "dot" and one "comma" (BTW, in Morse code it is letter `A`) on a LED.
 Always use syntax highlighting, meaningful comments, and follow C guidelines: